 On May 11, 2018 a Tennessee resident, MARTHA KAREN JONES, residing in Knox County, TN filed a hernia mesh lawsuit against C.R.
-Bard Inc. and their subsidiary Davol Inc. This hernia mesh lawsuit was filed by the victims hernia mesh law firm in the UNITED STATES DISTRICT COURT for the Eastern District of Tennessee.
-The victim retained a local firm out of Cleveland Tennessee.
+Bard Inc. and their subsidiary Davol Inc. This hernia mesh lawsuit was filed by the victim’s law firm in the UNITED STATES DISTRICT COURT for the Eastern District of Tennessee.
+The victim retained a local firm out of Cleveland, Tennessee.
 The Plaintiff asserted federal Court jurisdiction pursuant to: 28 U.S. Code § 1332 – Diversity of citizenship; amount in controversy; costs.

 In her federal court complaint, Ms. Jones asserts that the surgical mesh was implanted in her abdominal area in 2008 as part of a hernia repair procedure.
 The Dulex hernia mesh was infected and a surgeon removed the dulex hernia mesh in 2012 as part of a mesh revision surgical procedure.
 Even after the hernia mesh revision surgery, the victim needed additional surgeries as a result of dulex mesh complications and hernia mesh side affects.
 The Plaintiff asserted that Bard knew the dulex surgical mesh was defective and Bard should have warned the Plaintiff that the Dulex hernia mesh was defective and unreasonably dangerous.

-This Dulex hernia mesh lawsuit is part of an ongoing influx of hernia mesh lawsuits against Bard / Davol.
-These mesh lawsuits are being filed in RI State Courts as well as Federal Courts across the United States.
-Numerous Plaintiff are attempting to commence a Multidistrict litigation in Federal Court for all Bar hernia mesh.
+This Bard Dulex hernia mesh lawsuit is part of an ongoing influx of hernia mesh lawsuits against Bard / Davol.
+These mesh lawsuits are being filed in RI State Courts as well as a Multidistrict litigation in Federal Court..

 Plaintiff’s listed Davol’s adress on the summons as: